OlivierLD/ROB/docker/README.md

 ```
 $ vncserver :1 -geometry 1280x800 -depth 24
 ```
-The server is using port `5901`, also exposed.
+The VNC server is using port `5901`, also exposed.
 `-geometry` can be `1280x800`, `1440x900`, `1680x1050`, etc).
 Then, from a `vncviewer` on the same network, you can get connected to the server.
 Use - for example - `localhost:1`; password is `mate`.